CayabyabsRose/history-posts/README.md

 ## Note

-This is not intended to be an accurate nor credible source for information, this is basically for trivia purposes.
-Most information was taken from [wikipedia][] or from [YouTube][].
+These posts are not intended to be an accurate nor credible source for information, since this is meant to be trivia supplementing Mark Watches 'Star Trek'.
+Most of the information was taken from [wikipedia][] or from [YouTube][].

 Contributors:
 - [ScarlettMi][]